ms0/crypto/README.md

 bitstring.py implements the bitstring class whose instances are each a sequence of bits,<br>
 indexed starting at 0.

+Use python help for more current and complete documentation.

-The constructor can create a bitstring instance from a bitstring (a copy),<br>
+The bitstring constructor can create a bitstring instance from a bitstring (a copy),<br>
 a string (converting each character c to ord(c) and assuming it to be 8 bits long),<br>
 or an integer (with big-endian bit numbering) together with a number of bits.